toolbarthomas/totemcss-module-loadcss/README.md

-# Totem module: loadCSS
+# Totemcss module: loadCSS
 Twig partial for outputting your stylesheets in the loadCSS pattern to load your css asynchronous.

-This module is created for [Totem](https://www.github.com/toolbarthomas/totem) projects but can also be used in any other Twig related project.
+This module is created for [Totemcss](https://www.github.com/toolbarthomas/totemcss) projects but can also be used in any other Twig related project.

 ## Installation